-The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Company's Board of Directors has overall responsibility for the establis liment and oversight of the Company's risk management financework.
 The Board of Directors has constituted an Audit Committee which is responsible for monitoring the Company's risk management policies.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.

-The Company has exposure to the following risks arising from financial instruments:
+The Company has exposure to the following risks arising from financial instruments i Credit risk

-- a) Credit risk;
+- a) Ciedit risk ;

-- b) Liquidity risk; and
+- b) Liquidity risk ; and

-- c) Market risk
+- c) Marketrisk